yorrdt/color-tracking/README.md

-# hand-tracking
+# color-tracking
-hand tracking on python
+color tracking on python